 - Coconut - In every crowd, there's sure to be a coconut lover present.
 Add a little bowl of coconut shavings to your dessert charcuterie board and sprinkle it on top of a toasted marshmallow!

-- First, choose a board for your dessert charcuterie.
+- Choose a board for your dessert charcuterie.
 You can get creative here, it doesn't have to be a fancy charcuterie board.
 I used a cookie sheet with some parchment paper on top.
 You can also use a large plate, a cheese board, a cutting board, or a cake stand.

-- Next, put a few small bowls on the board.
+- Put a few small bowls on the board.
 I recommend 2 - 3 depending on the size of your board.
 Fill each bowl with a topping of choice.
 If using something that can't be picked up with your hands, like nut butter or coconut shavings, use the bowls for those.

 - Pick our your largest dessert charcuterie items, for me this was the graham crackers and marshmallows, and place them on the board.